iamyaash/learn-go/7days/day3/README_day3.md

     }
 }
 ```
 This loop iterates over each element of the `numbers` slice. `index` represents the index of the current element and  `value` represents the value of the current element.

+## Switch Statements